 What To Pack For Banff In June

 It should come as no surprise then that with unpredictable weather in Banff in June, packing can be a challenge.
 You need to be prepared with clothes for both warmer and colder temperatures (along with rain!).
+I managed to fit 8 days of clothes in a carryon (see my tips for packing in a carryon!).

-By the time it warmed up in the afternoon, I could take off my joggers and just be in my leggings.
-Then, if we were out all day, I’d put my joggers back on in the evening (we also woke up for sunrise, and it was cold!)
+I also double-layered my pants.
+I wore my Lululemon leggings underneath my forever favourite Lululemon on the fly pants (that are now discontinued, but see current pants from Lululemon).
+By the time it warmed up in the afternoon, I could take off my joggers and just wear my leggings.
+Then, if I was out all day, I’d put my joggers back on in the evening (I also woke up for sunrise, and it was cold!)

 I also packed both a beanie and a sun hat, along with a light scarf and even light gloves.
 And I wore it ALL!